joyrex2001/kubedock/README.md

 ## Resource requests and limits

 By default containers are started without any resource request configuration.
 This can impact performance of the tests that are run in the containers.
 Setting resource requests (and limits) will allow better scheduling, and can improve the overall performance of the running containers.
 Global requests and limits can be set with `--request-cpu` and `--request-memory`, which takes regular kubernetes resource requests configurations as can be found in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
 Limits are optional, and can be configured by adding it with a ,limit.
+For example, `--request-cpu 10m,1000m` will set a request of 10m cpu and a limit to 1000m cpu.
+Another example is `--request-memory 128Mi` would set a memory request of 128Mi, without a limit.

 If the values should be configured specifically for a container, they can be configured by adding `com.joyrex2001.kubedock.request-cpu` or `com.joyrex2001.kubedock.request-memory` labels to the container with their specific requests (and limits).
 The labels take precedence over the cli configuration.

 If the container is started setting a maximum memory (equivalent to Docker `--memory` option), the value is translated into the memory requests setting, without setting any value for limits.
 This means that the container will inherit limits from the defined `LimitRange`, but this can cause issues in case the default `limits` value is lower than the memory specified for the container.
 To work around this issue you can use `--ignore-container-memory` that tells Kubedock to use the requests and limits from the global or label configuration.

 ## Node Selector